rnelson/rnelson.github.io/_posts/2024-11-15-remembering_the_graph_class_assignment.md

 I broke my vow and signed up for GUI Programming (MFC, VB6, AWT/Swing), taught by Ken.
 Being a little further away from those early college days and not being salty about an honest mistake, I figured I'd give the guy another chance.

 As it turns out, he is one of the two professors that I absolutely loved from my undergrad.
 All these years later (and for quite some time now), I'm even friends with Ken on Facebook.
-He is one of the two professors who truly impacted me and that, other than this one story, I think back of fondly.
+He is one of the two professors who truly impacted me and that, other than this one story, I think back on fondly.
+Okay, yeah, this story too.
+It's funny these days.

 # Conclusion